nikitavoloboev/data/distributed-systems/rpcs/grpc.md

 - [grpc-proxy-sidecar](https://github.com/dialohq/grpc-proxy-sidecar) - Intercept and inspect grpc traffic for debugging.
 Designed as a sidecar.
 Packaged as a docker image.
 - [SansShell](https://github.com/Snowflake-Labs/sansshell) - Primarily gRPC server with a variety of options for localhost debugging and management.
 - [gRPC for iOS](https://github.com/grpc/grpc-ios)
+- [GRPC Extensions](https://github.com/jhump/grpcext) - Extensions to the grpc-go library, for making GRPC more useful and/or easier to use.